Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: Sensitivity analysis

 where we have defined $K_H = \correl_H(\tilde{v}_{i, \mathcal{A} \cap F}, \wdiff_i) \cv_H(\tilde{v}_{i, \mathcal{A} \cap F}) \cv_H(\wdiff_i)$ as an index for the amount of error in the imperfect weights.

 Using the index $K_H$ helps to clarify the meaning of the $\wdiff_i$ in Result~\ref{res:vhftilde_sampling_sensitivity}.
 It may seem unintuitive to define $\wdiff_i = \frac{\pi_i}{\piprime_i}$, since the result assumes that neither $\pi_i$ or $\piprime_i$ is known.
 But, we note that the $K_H$ in Expression~\ref{eqn:approxbias3-impweight-vhf} is not impacted if $\epsilon_i$ are multiplied by a constant.
 Therefore, if researchers find it more natural to work with a version of $\wdiff_i$ that involves multiplying all of the $\piprime_i$ or $\pi_i$ by a constant, then Result~\ref{res:vhftilde_sampling_sensitivity} still applies.
 For example, imagine that a researcher has sampled from the hidden population using respondent-driven sampling, and then makes estimates under the assumption that respondents' inclusion probabilities are proportional to their degrees ($\piprime_i \propto d_i$).
 This researcher might wonder how her estimate would be impacted if this sampling assumption was incorrect $(\piprime_i \not\propto d_i)$.
-In this case, the research could then make the necessary assumptions and calculate $K_H$ assuming that, for example, $(\piprime_i \propto d_i^0)$, or $(\piprime_i \propto d_i^2)$.
+In this case, the researcher could then make the necessary assumptions and calculate $K_H$ assuming that, for example, $(\piprime_i \propto d_i^0)$, or $(\piprime_i \propto d_i^2)$.

 Finally, since $\E[\widehat{\bar{\tilde{v}}}_{H, \mathcal{A} \cap F}] = \text{bias}(\widehat{\bar{\tilde{v}}}_{H, \mathcal{A} \cap F}) + \bar{\tilde{v}}_{H, \mathcal{A} \cap F}$, we can conclude that

 Therefore, Result~\ref{res:yfh_sampling_sensitivity} directly implies Corollary~\ref{res:yfh_sampling_sensitivity_estimand}.